Recovery boiler: Safety

 One of the main hazards in operation of recovery boilers is the smelt-water explosion.
 This can happen if even a small amount of water is mixed with the solids in high temperature.
 Smelt-water explosion is purely a physical phenomenon.
 The smelt water explosion phenomena have been studied by Grace.
-By 1980 there were about 700 recovery boilers in the world.
 The liquid - liquid type explosion mechanism has been established as one of the main causes of recovery boiler explosions.

 In the smelt water explosion even a few liters of water, when mixed with molten smelt can violently turn to steam in few tenths of a second.
 Char bed and water can coexist as steam blanketing reduces heat transfer.
 Some trigger event destroys the balance and water is evaporated quickly through direct contact with smelt.
 This sudden evaporation causes increase of volume and a pressure wave of some 10 000 – 100 000 Pa.
 The force is usually sufficient to cause all furnace walls to bend out of shape.
 Safety of equipment and personnel requires an immediate shutdown of the recovery boiler if there is a possibility that water has entered the furnace.
 All recovery boilers have to be equipped with special automatic shutdown sequence.

 The other type of explosions is the combustible gases explosion.
 For this to happen the fuel and the air have to be mixed before the ignition.
 Typical conditions are either a blackout (loss of flame) without purge of furnace or continuous operation in a substoichiometric state.
 To detect blackout flame monitoring devices are installed, with subsequent interlocked purge and startup.
 Combustible gas explosions are connected with oil/gas firing in the boiler.
 As also continuous O2 monitoring is practiced in virtually every boiler the noncombustible gas explosions have become very rare.